Magnifying Networks for Images with Billions of Pixels: Magnifying Networks

 \subsection{Configurations}

-The network consists of $L$ magnifying layers each of which is concerned with a different magnification scale, shifted dynamically based on the degree of zooming (i.e.\ $s$) thus far.
+The network consists of $L$ magnifying layers each of which can access increasingly higher magnification scales as determined dynamically from the degree of zooming (i.e.\ $s$) thus far.
 At each layer $l$, $P_l$ number of patches are extracted (ROIs).

 A consequence of the recurrent nature of MagNets is that an exponential number of patches are extracted and analysed from a single gigapixel image, if more than 1 patch is extracted per layer.
 In particular, given a constant $P_l$ across the layers: